bdwilson/security-guidance/SecurityChecklist.md

 protect your web traffic, but that's not always the case ([see below](#vpn---providersubscription)).
 Websites delivered by HTTPS offer similar protections without cost, thus VPN subscriptions are rarely needed.

+### DNS Security
+Some may wish to block additional content, or apply security controls to all systems within their home network.
+One such way to accomplish this is by altering your DNS configurations on your router.
+DNS stands for Domain Name Services and it's the global system for mapping a name (www.google.com) to an IP address (8.8.8.8).
+By using a DNS server different than the one provided by your ISP, you can alter the ability for systems on your network to _resolve_ certain names, thus limiting the ability for individuals on your network to access any site since you control what names get resolved.

+As far as content blocking, applying security, or privacy controls to the web traffic at your home, you should review the options [outlined here](https://danielmiessler.com/blog/dns-servers-you-should-have-memorized/) to see what options are right for you and your home.
+Another more turn-key option is to use a service like [NextDNS](https://nextdns.io/) that provides personalized DNS filters catered to your needs, and allows you to have different profiles depending on if your need is security-related, or goal is to limit content from others in your home.
+If your goal is to block adverstisements - and thus limit ad tracking - then [PiHole](https://pi-hole.net/) is a more advanced option to give you similar results as NextDNS, but at home.

 ### VPN - Provider/Subscription
 **Warning, this an advanced stuff.
 Most people can skip this.**
 VPN stands for virtual private networking - this is technology that allows you